 Do you find yourself motivated by the idea of increasing quality of life, health, and safety for communities large and small?
-When you earn your hybrid (on-campus and online) public health degree in St. Paul from St. Kate's College for Adults, you’ll gain the skills and experience to influence health and safety policies, improve the health of populations, and work for social justice.
+When you earn your hybrid (on-campus and online) public health degree from our College for Adults in St. Paul, Minnesota, you’ll gain the skills and experience to influence health and safety policies, improve the health of populations, and work for social justice.

 A Public Health Program Designed for Busy Adults